 Everyone is asking you to be creative, but you don’t feel very creative.
 “I need some art in my life,” you think to yourself.
 But art is kind of incomprehensible, intimidating even.
 First, if you’re a human being, you *are* creative.
 Second, you *do* need more art in...read more

 Tasai member, Jenny Hawkinson, is making part pilgrimage and part artist residency to Bethlehem, Palestine, March 02-20, 2016.
-Travelling with documentary photographer, applied anthropologist and contemplative activist Steve Pavey, she will be partnering with the Dar...read more
+Travelling with documentary photographer, applied anthropologist and contemplative activist Steve Pavey, she will...read more

 Fresh off the TED talk presses, from right here in Vancouver.
-By the way, after you watch this, there’s a building on the north east corner of Hastings and Gore waiting to be re-imagined into something beautiful.
-I hope the talk is an inspiring reminder that we...read more
+By the way, after you watch this, there's a building on the north east corner of Hastings and Gore waiting to be re-imagined into something beautiful.
+I hope the talk is an inspiring reminder...read more

 Really liking WNDFRM’s 12″ preview release for some late evening writing.
 You might know WNDFRM as Tim Westcott, our Canadian transplanted to Portland friend who made a special trip up to Vancouver to play at Tasai’s “Remembering the Future” group show.read more